What Is Overtraining?

 Over training syndrome is common in nearly every sport and fitness activity.
 Overtraining happens when an athlete performs more training than his or her body can recover from, to the point where performance declines.

-, despite evidence to the contrary.
-Thus, many runners attempt to do more work than they can physically tolerate and their bodies can't fully recover from the standard two to three days of rest.
-Many runners don't even know they're overtrained until they reach the chronic phase when they grind to a halt and need several weeks of rest to recover.
+Many highly motivated runners, including recreational runners, are obsessed with training and afraid to rest.
+They believe that the harder they train, the faster they’ll run, despite evidence to the contrary.
+Thus, many runners attempt to do more work than they can physically tolerate and their bodies can’t fully recover from the standard two to three days of rest.
+Many runners don’t even know they’re overtrained until they reach the chronic phase when they grind to a halt and need several weeks of rest to recover.

 Causes of Overtraining